Rainbell129/Obsidian-Homepage/README.md

 2022-01-07 Update:
 1. Fixed mobile view of the homepage;
-2. Made modifications to allow a all-theme homepage view.
+2. Made modifications to allow an all-theme homepage view.

 ---